juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 </details>

 <details>
-<summary>**After Mount Pod is restarted or recreated, application pods cannot access JuiceFS**</summary>
+<summary>**After Mount Pod is restarted or recreated, application Pods cannot access JuiceFS**</summary>

-If Mount Pod crashes and restarts, or manually deleted and recreated, accessing JuiceFS (e.g. running `df`) inside the application pod will result in this error, indicating that the mount point is gone:
+If Mount Pod crashes and restarts, or manually deleted and recreated, accessing JuiceFS (e.g. running `df`) inside the application Pod will result in this error, indicating that the mount point is gone:

 ```
 Transport endpoint is not connected